THE FUTURE OF FORESTRY

-Led by Songlin Fei, professor and the Dean’s Remote Sensing Chair, the Integrated Digital Forestry Initiative (iDiF) at Purdue University is leveraging digital technology and multidisciplinary expertise to measure, monitor and manage urban and rural forests to maximize social, economic and ecological benefits.
+A grassroots effort across the Purdue campus is leveraging digital technology with multidisciplinary expertise to measure, monitor and manage urban and rural forests to maximize social, economic and ecological benefits.